 CPR in Boston, MA area

-Pre-paid* pricing means “paid at least two hours before class starts”.
-Regular price: $75 for CPR/AED (only) or Adult First Aid (only), $150 for First Aid + CPR/AED, or Pediatric First Aid + CPR/AED, or Basic Life Support for Health Care and Professional Rescuers, $50 for Blood borne and Airborne Pathogens Certificate per person for training at any of our locations (add $50 for training anywhere else, or on a different date).
+Pre-paid* pricing means “paid at least eight hours before class starts”.
+Suggested price: $90 for CPR/AED (only) or Adult First Aid (only), $175 for First Aid + CPR/AED, or Pediatric First Aid + CPR/AED, or Basic Life Support for Health Care and Professional Rescuers, $75 for Blood borne and Airborne Pathogens Certificate per person for training at any of our locations (add $50 for training anywhere else, or on a different date).

 CPR means Cardiopulmonary Resuscitation, and is performed by compressing the sternum (breast bone) deep and fast, without taking the hand off the chest.
 The purpose is to force the heart to keep moving the blood thru the body, to keep vital organs oxygenated.
 CPR training includes help in case of chocking – specially useful for restaurant employees and daycare personnel.

-According to the 2015 Guidelines, the compressions need to be done as sets of 30 compressions (pumps, down and up), followed by two breaths (the breaths should take less than 5 seconds), then 30 compressions, two breaths, 30 compressions, two breaths, and so on, until the Paramedics (EMT) arrive and take over.
+Based on the latest Guidelines as published (in USA) by the American Heart Association, the compressions need to be done as sets of 30 compressions (pumps, down and up), followed by two breaths (the breaths should take less than 5 seconds), then 30 compressions, two breaths, 30 compressions, two breaths, and so on, until the Paramedics (EMT) arrive and take over.
+Compressions without breaths are also considered OK.

 “Deep” means the chest should be compressed at least 2″ (but no more than 2.4″ or 6 cm) for adults, and, for children and infants, about a third (1/3) of the depth of the chest, and that means , about 2″ for children, and about 1.5″ for infants.